vanng822/emptygif/README.md

 ## methods

 ### emptyGif(configs)
 * `configs` Array of objects.
-Each object contain path and maxAge.
+Each object contain path, maxAge and callback.
 Path can be string or RegExp. maxAge is optional, default 86400000ms.
-Callback is for doing thing with request such as statistics.
+Callback is for doing something with request such as statistics.
 For example:

 	[{path: '/img/empty.gif', maxAge : 86400000, callback: function(req) { /* view counting code */}}]